Memory-induced active particle ratchets: Mean currents and large deviations: Model

 \section{Model}

-We consider the archetypal framework of continuous-time random walks \cite{CTRW}, modified to include random flips in particle orientation.
-The dynamics may be described as a composite process in a clockwise channel and an anti-clockwise channel with a reorientation mechanism for switching between the two channels.
+We consider the archetypal framework of continuous-time random walks (CTRWs) \cite{CTRW}, modified to include random flips in particle orientation.
+The dynamics may be described as a composite process in a clockwise channel and an anti-clockwise channel with a reorientation mechanism for switching between the two channels \footnote{Such two-channel models, in fact, have a long history; for example, see \cite{Schlesinger_two_lane} where the mean and diffusivity of a related temporally correlated random walk are calculated in the context of an application to superionic conductivity.
+At least for some special cases, there may also be a connection to the more recent concept of lifted Markov chains popularized in computer science \cite{lifted_markov_chains}.}.
 The model can be thought of as a run-and-tumble process with forward and backward runs separated by tumbles.
 Here, we impose periodic boundary conditions to clearly demonstrate calculations in a finite-state space.
 However, since we are only interested in current statistics, the results should also apply for a particle moving in an infinite two-channel system.

 The system is visualized in Fig.~\ref{two_channel_fig}.

 In the absence of reorientations, the time spent at a given site is sampled from a waiting-time distribution of $\psi^{+}(t)$ in the forward channel and $\psi^{-}(t)$ in the backward channel, after which the particle transitions to the next site in that channel.
 The waiting-time distributions obey the normalization condition $\int^{\infty}_{0}\psi^{+}(\tau ) \mathrm{d}\tau=1$ and $\int_{0}^{\infty}\psi^{-}(\tau)\mathrm{d}\tau=1$.
 If the two densities are non-exponential, the corresponding rates, denoted here by $\beta^{+}(\tau)$ and $\beta^{-}(\tau)$, depend in general on the waiting times $\tau$; we have